TV Head Robot

 - In The Dishwasher: Dead Samurai, the pentultimate boss has a TV set for a head, and the achievement for beating him is "Smash Your TV".

 - Fallout: New Vegas: The page picture is a Securitron.
 The face depends on their purpose (and which AI is currently running it).
-The majority broadcast the picture's bulb-nosed cop, Victor has a stereotypical cowboy, and Yes Man is a smiling face.
+The majority broadcast the picture's bulb-nosed cop, or a soldier if the player takes certain actions, Victor has a stereotypical cowboy, and Yes Man is a smiling face.

 - Everyone (except maybe player character) in Mondo Medicals and Mondo Agency fits this trope.